susanyang17/doc/tutorial/database.md

 # Controller
-Keikai supports the well-known pattern, [MVC (Model-View-Controller)](https://martinfowler.com/eaaDev/uiArchs.html#ModelViewController), and it plays **View**.
+Keikai supports the well-known pattern, [MVC (Model-View-Controller)](https://martinfowler.com/eaaDev/uiArchs.html#ModelViewController), and it plays as the role of **View**.
 The domain data from the database is referred to as **Model**.
 We have to create a **Controller** to control Keikai.
 The controller for Keikai is a Java class that extends `SelectorComposer`, and it interacts with the database via `MyDataService`.

 ```java
 public class DatabaseComposer extends SelectorComposer<Component> {